Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

   3. Configure public facing [ENI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).
     * Assign a private IP to the ENI of `172.16.30.100` and associate it with an [Elastic IP](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) for direct access via a public IP.
   4. Configure a simple Load balancer.
-    * This Load Balancer will have an IP of `172.16.30.100` and load balance the web service hosted on the linux EC2 isntance from the [EC2 module](../EC2/Ubuntu-EC2#Host-Webservers).
+    * This Load Balancer will have an IP of `172.16.30.100` and load balance the web service hosted on the linux EC2 instance from the [EC2 module](../EC2/Ubuntu-EC2#Host-Webservers).

 ## [Provision a NetScaler ADC VPX 10](#Deploy-NS-Provision) ##

-Lets beign by launching an NetScaker VPX 10 Standard Edition EC2 instance, similar to how we did for our [Windows 2016 server](../Windows-EC2) and [Ubuntu 16.04 Server](../Ubuntu-EC2).
+Lets begin by launching an NetScaler VPX 10 Standard Edition EC2 instance, similar to how we did for our [Windows 2016 server](../Windows-EC2) and [Ubuntu 16.04 Server](../Ubuntu-EC2).

 1. Click on ***"Launch Instance"*** under *Create Instance* heading within the [EC2 dashboard](https://console.aws.amazon.com/ec2/).